Estimated reading time: 5 minutes

 A fume cupboard, also known as a fume hood or exhaust hood, is a type of ventilation system commonly used in laboratories and other workspaces to control and extract harmful fumes, vapours, and dust generated by hazardous substances.

-In this article, we will explore the different types of fume cupboards, how they work, their components and features, as well as their applications and benefits.
+In this article, we will explore the different types of fume cupboard, how they work, their components and features as well as their applications and benefits.
 We will also discuss the importance of proper installation, maintenance and precautions to take when working with fume cupboards and LEV systems.

 What is a fume cupboard?

 Definition and purpose of a fume cupboard

 Fume cupboards are essential for laboratory workers to stay safe while handling hazardous materials.
 The provide a critical layer of protection against harmful chemicals, as they ensure that the fumes generated during experiments are effectively contained and exhausted.
 Without them, workers are at risk of inhaling toxic substances.